Therapeutics

 • Organic synthesis of novel non-natural nucleotide analogs and their prodrug versions (IP-protected)

-• Potentially improved potency, bioconversion, and pharmacokinetic properties, with low toxicity
+• Potential for improved pharmacokinetics and low toxicity

 Patent Status: